KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 ## How to configure feedback

-KeyboardKit has an observable ``FeedbackConfiguration`` that can be used to configure feedback for various actions.
+KeyboardKit has an observable ``FeedbackContext`` that can be used to configure feedback for various actions.

 KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``.
 You can use this instance to configure feedback: